Flu and People with HIV

 • Headache

-People can spread the flu before they know they’re sick—and while they have the flu.
-Learn more.
+Flu is contagious, meaning it can spread from person to person when someone coughs, sneezes or talks.
+People can spread flu before they know they’re sick—and while they have flu.

 What Is the Best Way to Prevent Flu?